Son of Monarchs

-Son of Monarchs (Hijo de Monarcas) is an American-Mexican drama film directed and written by Alexis Gambis.
+Son of Monarchs (Hijo de Monarcas) is a 2020 American-Mexican drama film directed and written by Alexis Gambis.
 The film stars Tenoch Huerta Mejía, Alexia Rasmussen, Lázaro Gabino Rodríguez, Noé Hernández, Paulina Gaitán and William Mapother.

 The film had its world premiere at the 2020 Morelia International Film Festival, followed by a screening at the 2021 Sundance Film Festival on January 29, 2021.

 Plot

 After the death of his grandmother, a Mexican biologist living in New York City returns to his hometown nestled in the majestic monarch butterfly forests of Michoacán after many years.
 The journey forces him to face the traumas of the past and reflect on his new hybrid identity, launching him into a personal and spiritual metamorphosis.